 5. Log time from individual tasks

-When working with a larger team, the ability to keep a record of tasks can help coordinate resources and provide a clearer sense of accountability.
+In larger teams, keeping a record of tasks can help you coordinate resources and provide a clearer sense of accountability.

 Clio’s task management system allows you to quickly assign tasks for specific cases and clients to other members of your team.
 In fact, for firms that work a high volume of similar cases, you can predefine a list of tasks that you can quickly assign when opening a new matter in Clio.
-And if it’s just you at your firm, this can be an efficient way to keep track of all your to-dos across all your case work.
+Working as a solo?
+This can be an efficient way to keep track of all your to-dos across all your case work.